-You can share the driving with someone else, but only if the other driver is a Car Next Door member - non-members do not have damage and loss protection.
+You can share the driving with someone else, but only if the other driver is a Car Next Door member – non-members don't have damage and loss protection.

 If you want to share the driving, your friend can join for free.
-Once they are a member, they are able to drive: it doesn't matter whether the trip is booked in your name or theirs.
+Once they are verified, they can drive: it doesn't matter whether the trip is booked in your name or theirs.

 If you have a friend or partner that you'd like to share the driving with, simply get them to join for free.
 Once they're verified, they can drive the car, even though the trip is booked under your name.

-If a trip is booked using your member account, then in the event of damage or an at-fault accident you are responsible for the Damage and Loss Liability amount regardless of who is driving.
+If a trip is booked using your member account, then in the event of damage or an at-fault accident, you're responsible for the excess regardless of who is driving.

 Only members can drive